 - F.1.
 Support residents, workers, and visitors of all backgrounds through a mix of convenience-oriented retail such as grocery stores, health/beauty stores, and pharmacies such as the existing HEB and Target downtown. - F.2.
-Diversify retail offerings to attract an increased mix of shoppers of all ages and walks of life including families, young professionals, older adults, students, visitors, by targeting employers and promoting desired uses. - F.3.
+Diversify retail offerings to attract an increased mix of shoppers of all ages and walks of life by targeting employers and promoting desired uses. - F.3.
 Diversify the mix of people in Downtown by supporting additional housing options downtown, diversified events, and tourism. - F.4.
-Collaborate with Downtown economic partners including the City of San Marcos, the Downtown Association, the Greater San Marcos Partnership, the San Marcos Chamber of Commerce, and Texas State University to develop strategies to best support small/local businesses in Downtown San Marcos and new entrepreneurs, in particular through a Downtown incubator space. - F.5.
-Provide entrepreneur funding/finance support, focusing on especially to people who identify as Black, Indigenous, People of Color, Women, and Students. - F.6.
-Create a "how-to" quide for starting a business in Downtown and permitting processes. - F.7.
+Collaborate with Downtown economic partners including the Downtown Association, the Greater San Marcos Partnership, the San Marcos Chamber of Commerce, and Texas State University to develop strategies to best support small/local businesses in Downtown San Marcos and new entrepreneurs, in particular through a Downtown incubator space. - F.5.
+Provide entrepreneur funding/finance support, focusing on people who identify as Black, Indigenous, People of Color, Women, and Students. - F.6.
+Create a "how-to" guide for starting a business in Downtown and permitting processes. - F.7.
 Streamline licensing/permitting for small/local business owners and entrepreneurs within downtown and build a more collaborative process for downtown business owners to help them through the development process and/or providing resources for opening and sustaining a business. - F.8.
-Provide a simplified process for businesses to share leases and subdivide large buildings/spaces.
+Provide a simplified process for businesses to share leases and subdivide large buildings/spaces. 🚳 - F.9.

-- F.9.
 Create a program to allow short-term business licenses and pop-up businesses, both indoor and outdoor, to support new and micro businesses, including student ventures. - F.10.
 Support existing businesses by creating or providing access to business retention programs and small business resources and best practices. - F.11.
 Support rehabilitation of vacant storefronts by creating a grant program to fund renovations which bring vacant properties into compliance with building codes, or other strategies.